nikialeksey/meerk/readme.md

 available_emoji: :computer:
 ```

+Slack has a [legacy tokens](https://api.slack.com/custom-integrations/legacy-tokens) which you need to generate
+in order to update your slack status and fill the `token` in section `slack*`.
+In feature, **Meerk** migrates
+to slack app.

 ## How it works

 **Meerk** periodically synchronizes specified in `local.cfg` calendars and periodically verifies if there is a